Hi Raj Kumar Hansdah,

 Hi All,

-We have a Part time employee who comes for only 2 hours a day.
+We have a part-time employee who comes for only 2 hours a day.
 She is on Maternity Leave from June 09 to Aug 09 (three months).
-Now she want to extend her leaves by two months more by adding her pending PL's/EL's and we also know that she will definitely leave the job after availing her leaves as its her 2nd child so she donot want to continue with Job.
+Now she wants to extend her leave by two more months by adding her pending PL's/EL's, and we also know that she will definitely leave the job after availing her leave as it's her 2nd child, so she does not want to continue with the job.

-My questions: 1) Are maternity leave benefits applicable to part time employees?
+1) Are maternity leave benefits applicable to part-time employees?

 2) Can she combine ML with EL?

-3) Being a part time employee does she deserves EL and appraisals?
+3) Being a part-time employee, does she deserve EL and appraisals?

-4) Does the leave Policy remain same for Part time and regular employee?
+4) Does the leave policy remain the same for part-time and regular employees?

 Thanks,